Zeitkit/tool/README.md

 Zeitkit tool
 ====

 The Zeitkit tool allows you to remotely create and manage clients and worklogs.
+See www.zeitkit.com for more information!

 Third party libraries
 ====